moovatom/moovatom-api-ruby-library/README.md

 }
 ```

 After a successful response the `@uuid` variable of your MoovEngine object will be set to the uuid assigned by Moovatom.
-The encode RESTful action implemented on Moovatom's servers differs slightly from the other 3 RESTful actions.
+The encode action implemented on Moovatom's servers differs slightly from the other three actions.
 Once the encoding is complete Moovatom's servers will send a response to the call back URL you set in the `@callbackurl` instance variable.
 Your app should define a controller (or url handler if it's a [Sinatra](http://www.sinatrarb.com/) app) that will process these callbacks to save/update the video's details in your database.
 The body of the callback sent by Moovatom looks exactly like the response from a details request.

 Additionally, the video you are uploading to Moovatom should be in a publicly accessibly location.
 Moovatom will attempt to transfer that video from the url you define in the `@sourcefile` instance variable.
 The ability to upload a video directly is planned for a future version of the API and this gem.